 - Louisville Metro Community Action Partnership LIHEAP (Low-Income Home Energy Assistance Program)

 LIHEAP is a federally funded program to assist low-income households by offering seasonal financial assistance to prevent disconnection of utility service.
-Subsidy funding available in November and December by using an appointment-based system.
-Crisis assistance is available January through March (or until funds run out) for people facing disconnection of utilities; co-payment may be required for those who apply.
+Subsidy funding is available by using an appointment-based system and subsidies have been extended through October 31, 2021, due to the COVID-19 pandemic.
+Crisis assistance is available until funds run out for people facing disconnection of utilities; co-payment may be required for those who apply.